JackBeNimbleBeQuick/simpleshop/README.md

   - tsc (if you set up typescript global)
   - gulp css (generates and drops css into public/css)
   - gulp js (transcribes ts to js and moves result to public/js)
+  - gulp run (builds and attempts to open index in default browser)
+  - read gulpfile for other tasks, and attempt to provide as many ecrements of build are there)

 ### Known Issues and Future
   - npm audit discoveries are now being worked through.